Screen Printing Inks for printing onto fabric

-If you print on white the colours will be bright and vibrant, on other light coloured fabric,
+If you print on white the colors will be bright and vibrant, on other light colored fabric,

-the inks will be affected by the background colour of the fabric,
+the inks will be affected by the background color of the fabric,

-imagine the results of printing onto different coloured paper
+imagine the results of printing onto different colored paper

 with an inkjet printer, the result will be similar.

-Black will go onto most colours though as it is so dark, yellow will be affected more by the colour of the fabric that it goes onto.
+Black will go onto most colors though as it is so dark, yellow will be affected more by the color of the fabric that it goes onto.

 These inks are really great for printing onto kids clothing